 - How will my treatment be organized at Gelenk-Klinik?

 - Scheduling your appointment for foot surgery in Germany

 Morton's neuroma is a thickening of the metatarsal nerves.
 It causes acute shooting, burning or stabbing pain in the metatarsus (metatarsalgia) and in the toes.
 The pain is so severe that patients will only experience temporary relief by sitting down or taking off their shoes.
-After taking strain off the foot, pain quickly subsides.
+After taking the strain off the foot, the pain quickly subsides.
 Formication or a feeling of numbness in the toes are symptoms of Morton's neuroma.